yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 ### Profiling GPU Activities

 The foundation of HPCToolkit's support for measuring the performance of GPU-accelerated applications is a vendor-independent monitoring substrate.
-A thin software layer connects NVIDIA's CUPTI (CUDA Performance Tools Interface) (NVIDIA Corporation 2019) and AMD's ROC-tracer (ROCm Tracer Callback/Activity Library) (Advanced Micro Devices, n.d.) monitoring libraries to this substrate.
+A thin software layer connects NVIDIA's CUPTI (CUDA Performance Tools Interface) (NVIDIA Corporation 2019) and AMD's [ROC-tracer](https://rocm.docs.amd.com/projects/roctracer/en/docs-6.2.0/reference/roctracer-spec.html) (ROCm Tracer Callback/Activity Library) monitoring libraries to this substrate.
 The substrate also includes function wrappers to intercept calls to the OpenCL API and Intel's Level Zero API to measure GPU performance for programming models that do not have an integrated measurement substrate such as CUPTI or ROC-tracer.
 HPCToolkit reports GPU performance metrics in a vendor-neutral way.
 For instance, rather than focusing on NVIDIA warps or AMD wavefronts, HPCToolkit presents both as fine-grain, thread-level parallelism.